 The Veronicas are something of fashion icons in the music biz Down Under.
-In fact, they had their ups and downs in their fashion choices, too, and they’re not afraid to acknowledge them.
+The Veronicas are something of fashion icons in the music biz Down Under.
+Even though they had their ups and downs when it comes to fashion choices, they’re not afraid to acknowledge them.

 From hair products to cosmetics, shoes and fragrances, the sisters have repped different brands over the years.
 And we’re talking major endorsements, like Calvin Klein and Estée Lauder.
 For the latter one, they also “judged a beauty contest where young women were asked to submit photos of their >ultimate rock star style<.”

-In 2007, the artists released their own fashion line for Target Miranda as well.
+In 2007, the artists released their own fashion line for Target Miranda.
 Described as “pop princess attire”, the collection was designed for the duo’s youngest fans (girls aged 7-14).
 The cute look was meant to be in opposition to “provocatively sexy looks promoted by other celebrity lines”, as per Daily Telegraph.

-I’m still waiting for a proper women’s collection.
+I’m still waiting for a proper women’s collection, though.
 But if it doesn’t happen anytime soon, you can always count on the “steal her style” posts, like this one.

 The duo are preparing to release their first album in six years, Human.
 Watch the new single from the record here:

 My favourite bit, though, is the game’s terminology.
-A “shocker” is when your kick sucks and the balls stays in your zone.
+A “shocker” is when your kick sucks, and the ball stays in your zone.
 And when the opponent marks in your court, it’s a “big, bad shocker”.
 It seems like a shocking match, indeed.
 I wish I could show you some actual footage, but there’s nothing available on the web.

 If you’d rather Tex Perkins played music and not this weird sport, here’s a video from one of his recent performances.

-There are heaps of other Aussie musos with interesting side jobs and hobbies.
-So if you come across one that really stands out, give me a shout.
+I’m sure there are heaps of other Aussie musos with interesting side jobs and hobbies.
+So if you come across one that stands out, give me a shout.